datadude/datadude.github.io/_posts/2015-03-11-blogging_with_jekyll.md

 ## Host with Github pages

 [Hosting on Github Pages](http://jekyllrb.com/docs/github-pages/) is free and easy.
-All you need to do is create a specially named repo (<github userid>.github.io) in you github account and push it to github.
+All you need to do is create a specially named repo (&lt;github userid&gt;.github.io) in your github account and push it to github.

 ### Learn by example!